DracoManX69/Wyspa/README.md

 Wyspa is designed for people who want fast speech-to-text without a heavyweight desktop client.
 Transcription is handled by Groq, so the local app stays small.

-## AI Disclosure
+## 🚨 VIBE CODE ALERT 🚨

-Wyspa was written and produced with AI assistance from Codex.
-Review the code, installer, and release artifacts before using it in sensitive or production environments.
+Wyspa was written effectively entirely by Codex with some cleaver interfacing with the app to get it to work pretty well.
+This vibe code disclosure is basically the only thing human authored.
+Codex did the rest of this repo too :)

 ## Features